TritonDataCenter/sdc-cloudapi/docs/index.md

 # Appendix B: Cloud Analytics

-Cloud Analytics (CA) provides deep observability for systems and applications in a SmartDataCenter cloud.
+Cloud Analytics (CA) provides deep observability for systems and applications in a Triton cloud.
 The CA service enables you to dynamically instrument systems in the cloud to collect performance data that can be visualized in real-time (through the portal), or collected using the API and analyzed later by custom tools.
 This data can be collected and saved indefinitely for capacity